 Month of May

 The Alibi Bar and Cafe

 A series of artwork by youth from 13-30 will be installed at the Alibi throughout the entire month of May.
 PLUS, a 19+ Performance Series!
 On Tuesday, May 2 and Thursday, May 4 youth musicians will perform at the Alibi.
-We are looking for solo artists to perform!
-Concerts will begin after 9pm and musicians must be 19 years of age or older.
+Featured artists will be announced soon!
+Concerts will begin after 9pm and patrons must be 19 years of age or older.

 Notices for Art at the Alibi